wiebow/fighting-computers/content/Readme.md

 Wiebo has been involved with microcomputers since the early 80’s explosion.
 Primarily a Commodore kid, he is still engaged with 8 bits at a time.

+A history of his C64 scene releases can be found on [csdb](https://csdb.dk/scener/?id=14141).

 His retro computer/programming and gaming blog is called [DevDef](https://devdef.blogspot.com/) while his shared code is on [GitHub](https://github.com/wiebow).

 Apart from “working” with retrocomputers, he likes to program on PC as well, primarily in Godot Engine where he has made remakes of his old 8-bit favourite games, like Thrust, Choplifter and Scramble.
 These can be downloaded on [itch.io](https://wiebow.itch.io/).